hitherejoe/Android-Boilerplate/README.md

 Testing
 --------

+For Android Studio to use syntax highlighting for Automated tests and Unit tests you **must** switch the Build Variant to the desired mode.

 To run **unit** tests on your machine using [Robolectric] (http://robolectric.org/):

     ./gradlew testDebug

-To run automated tests on connected devices:
+To run **automated** tests on connected devices:

     ./gradlew connectedAndroidTest